ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

 **Running the Tests**

-Each virtual machine within GitHub actions starts in a fresh state with no software or source installed or downloaded.
+Each virtual machine within GitHub Actions starts in a fresh state with no software or source downloaded or installed.
 Therefore, you must clone the repository using the ``checkout`` action, set up Python, and install the necessary testing dependencies.